The Worst Engines of All Time

 Nissan 1.5/1.8

-Unlikely many Japanese engines, the Nissan 1.5/1.8 are not reliable.
-Due to their wear-prone piston rings, these engines oil consumption rate exceeds 1 l/1000 km, and sometimes even 1.5 l/1000 km, and with such a little oil sump, engine failure can be simply a matter of time.
+Unlike many Japanese engines, the Nissan 1.5/1.8 are not reliable.
+Due to their wear-prone piston rings, these engines' oil consumption rate exceeds 1 l/1000 km, and sometimes even 1.5 l/1000 km, and with such a little oil sump, engine failure can be simply a matter of time.

 2. Volkswagen 1.4/1.6 FSI